o3de/o3de.org/content/docs/user-guide/interactivity/physics/nvidia-blast/create-blast-asset.md

    + If the **Static root** parameter is enabled, the root mesh is a static rigid body and unaffected by gravity.
 Sufficient force fractures the root mesh and the chunks are dynamically simulated.
    + If the **Static root** parameter is disabled, the root mesh is dynamic, treated like a rigid body, and affected by gravity.
 Sufficient force fractures the root mesh and the chunks are dynamically simulated.
 **Note**
 All chunks are simulated as dynamic rigid bodies.
-You can make non\-root chunks into static rigid bodies by adding the word **static** to the name primitive attribute of the non\-root chunk.
+You can make non-root chunks into static rigid bodies by adding the word **static** to the name primitive attribute of the non-root chunk.
 This is useful for scenarios where you want to destroy part of an entity while leaving part of the entity in place.
 For more information, see [Partial destruction with NVIDIA Blast](/docs/user-guide/interactivity/physics/nvidia-blast/static-chunks.md).

 1. Choose **Export Blast Asset** to generate a `.blast` asset.